-He has presented various solo exhibitions and his work consists of drawings, obstructing devices of visual or other signals as well as public installations of sound amplification mechanisms.
+He has presented various personal exhibitions while his work is consisted by drawings, obstructing devices of visual or other signals and public installations of sound amplification mechanisms.

-He recently presented the outdoor installations: “Downhill Classroom”, Benaki Museum, Athens, 2015 and “The Performance”, NEON city project, Athens, 2016.
+He was one of the curators of the Greek Pavilion of the 9th Venice Biennale of architecture (2004) and the 2nd Athens Biennial (2009), while he has presented the outdoor installations: “Downhill Classroom”, Benaki Museum, Athens, 2015 and “The Performance”, NEON city project, Athens, 2016.

-Xagoraris is currently teaching at the Athens School of Fine Arts and has taught at the University of Patras and Sassari.
-He was a visiting scholar at the Columbia University, NY, (Fulbright Scholar, 2004) and invited to present his work at the University of Illinois at Chicago, Academy of Fine Arts, Munich, D’Annunzio University, Pescara, IUAV, Venice, Academy of Fine Arts, Palermo, School of Visual Arts, NY, University of Michigan, and many others.
+He is currently teaching at the Athens School of Fine Arts and has taught at the University of Patras and Sassari.
+He was a Witt Artist in Residence at the Penny W. Stamps School of Art & Design, University of Michigan, 2018, a visiting scholar at the Columbia University, NY, (Fulbright Scholar, 2004).
+He has been invited to present his work at the University of Illinois at Chicago, Academy of Fine Arts, Munich, D’Annunzio University, Pescara, IUAV, Venice, Academy of Fine Arts, Palermo, School of Visual Arts, NY, School of the Art Institute of Chicago, and many others.

-Books about his work have been published by Patakis Publishers, “The Arrow and the Eye”, Athens, 2002, “Amps”, Athens, 2006, the Athens National Museum of Contemporary Art, EMST, “Three Bells”, Athens, 2003, Postmedia Books, “Silencers and Amplifiers” (edited by Massimiliano Scuderi) Milan, 2009, “Zafos Xagoraris - The Performance” (edited by Katerina Gregos and designed by Speculoos) NEON, Brussels, 2017 and, as part of his participation in documenta 14, “The Niche” (designed by VIER5, 2017)
+Books about his work have been published by Patakis Publishers, “The Arrow and the Eye”, Athens, 2002 and “Amps” (designed by metoo, Athens, 2006), the Athens National Museum of Contemporary Art, EMST, “Three Bells”, 2003 and Postmedia Books, “Silencers and Amplifiers” (edited by Massimiliano Scuderi) Milan, 2009.